Meadowlands Arena: Concerts

 The arena played host to the final show of the politically motivated Vote for Change Tour on October 13, 2004, featuring performances by Patti Scialfa, Jackson Browne and Bruce Springsteen & E Street Band, with special guest John Fogerty and unannounced guest Eddie Vedder.
-Slipknot performed at the arena on March 6, 2005.
+Slipknot performed at the arena on March 6, 2005 and included recordings from the performance on their first live album, 9.0: Live.
 The preshow of the concert was featured in a segment on the March 9, 2005, episode of Late Night With Conan O'Brien, where the Slipnutz, a comedy musical trio who were featured on Conan, opened for the band.
 However, the Slipnutz were heavily booed by the crowd.

 The Red Hot Chili Peppers performed two consecutive shows during their Stadium Arcadium World Tour, on October 17 and 18, 2006, with The Mars Volta as their opening act.
 Footage from the shows and the arena were used in the music video for "Snow (Hey Oh)".
 The Spice Girls performed during The Return of the Spice Girls Tour on February 13, 2008.
 Prince & The New Power Generation kicked off their Welcome 2 American Tour, with two consecutive shows on December 15 and 17, 2010.
 They also performed two impromptu semi-private shows in the "Hospitality Room", where 50 fans attended the show on December 16 and 30 attended the show on December 18.
 The "Love for Levon" concert took place on October 3, 2012, as a tribute to late drummer/singer Levon Helm of The Band.
 The show featured a wide variety of musicians who had worked with Helm, as well as musicians who were influenced by him.
 Proceeds from the show went towards keeping Helm's Woodstock barn in his family's control, as well as continuing his Midnight Ramble concert series in the barn.
 The show's musical directors were Don Was and Levon Helm collaborator Larry Campbell.
 The concert was released on CD/DVD on March 19, 2013.